-In the context of the number density, the simulations showed a change of behavior at both temperatures at around 10^{-3} s-1 for precipitates at dislocations.
+In the context of the number density, the simulations showed a change in behavior at both temperatures at around 10^{-3} s-1 for precipitates at dislocations.
 From the lower simulated strain rate until the critical point of 10^{-3} s-1, there was an increase in number density, followed by a decrease, indicating less nucleation.
 Again, at 800 °C, there is a general difference and the resulting values were one order of magnitude higher than at 900 °C.

-The results for NbTiCN formed at grain boundaries are not shown since the values obtained for the simulations of mean radius (215 nm) and number density (8 x 1010 m-3) were constant in both testing temperatures and all strain rates.
+The results for NbTiCN formed at grain boundaries are not shown because the values obtained for the simulations of mean radius (215 nm) and number density ($8 \times 10^{10} \text{ m}^{-3}$) were constant in both testing temperatures and all strain rates.
 MnS was not simulated at grain boundaries because at lower temperatures, as the ones chosen for the simulations, it nucleates preferably at dislocations.